GstValidate Test file

 The file format

-A validate test file requires a meta structure which contains the same information as the scenario meta with some additional fields described below.
+A validate test file requires a meta structure describing the test and configuring it.
 The meta structure should be either the first or the one following the set-globals structure.
 The set-globals structures allows you to set global variables for the rest of the .validatetest file and is a free form variables setter.
 For example you can do:

 set-globals, media_dir=$(test_dir)/../../media